We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 For years, I had a dilemma.I knew people that loved sports, and I could see why they loved them, but I just couldn’t get excited about them myself.
 I wanted that experience, but try as I might, I just couldn’t find a sport I cared about.

 Then I found Formula 1 racing.
 It had everything I’d ever wanted out of sports, but also aspects that appealed to my nerdier side.
 Here was something that I could finally truly get into.

 No, you’re not going to swap your sedan for a single-seater, but the tech inside Formula 1 cars has made its way into the cars we drive over the entire history of the sport.

 The Drag Reduction System lets F1 cars reduce downforce under certain conditions for a speed advantage, whereas normally these cars have so much aerodynamic downforce that they could theoretically drive upside down on the top of a tunnel.

 Sometimes wins and losses can come down to a driver’s skill, while other times it may be that the team with the faster car loses.
 Often, it comes down to strategy.

 Everything from tire choice to when a driver takes a pit stop can affect the outcome of a race.
 Even when strategies don’t pay off, this can make for edge-of-your-seat action.

 At the end of a season, one driver will stand out amongst all the others.
 That’s only part of the overall picture, however.
 The second and third place podiums are almost as important, and that’s just one half of the championship.

 As is the case with many sports these days, there is also a fantasy element.
 There is an official F1 Fantasy game, powered by PlayOn, but that’s not the only option.

 4. Don’t Like the Winners?
 Who Cares!

 The Mercedes team and its star driver Lewis Hamilton have been reigning on top of both the drivers’ and constructors’ championships for some time now.
 The good news is there is always another race within the race to follow.

 The teams and drivers might commonly be labeled as “the best of the rest,” but this is where some of the most interesting racing happens.
 These teams are also where you’ll see some of the future championship contenders show their initial promise.

 When a team has had bad luck for an entire season, even coming in 15th place can be a thrilling victory.
 This is as true for fans as it is for the team and its drivers.

-5. Follow Along Seasons via Video Games
+5. Follow F1 Seasons via Video Games